ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

   </div>
 </div>

-<center><small>Image description: A group of indigenous individuals standing on a stage in the background acting out the crucifixion of Jesus Christ, with an audience of white settlers with their backs to the camera in the foreground.</small></center><br><br>
+<center><small>Image description: A group of indigenous individuals standing on a stage in the background acting out the crucifixion of Jesus Christ, with an audience of white settlers with their backs to the camera in the foreground.<br>
+  Source: Uno Langmann Family Collection of B.C.
+Photographs. <a href="https://dx.doi.org/10.14288/1.0361456">UL_1624_03_0246</a>.
+Rare Books and Special Collections.</small></center><br><br>

 <div class="col-md-12">